-Biological data acquisition is overseen by NY staff (mysids, and zooplankton) or VT staff (phytoplankton and zebra mussels).
+Biological data acquisition and sample archive is overseen by NY staff (mysids, zooplankton, phytoplankton, and zebra mussels).
 Each team is responsible for sample analysis, data compilation, necessary calculations, and final review.
 Upon completion of this process, summary data are added to the Project database.
 Original analytical data reside with the respective project team.
 Summary data will be added to the project's main database and will be accessible via the webpage.
 The complete databases will be available upon request.

-Phytoplankton data are overseen by VT staff.
-Counts are recorded with a commercially purchased program, "Counter".
-Biomass measurements are recorded in an ACCESS file.
-Data are evaluated for accuracy and completeness by the analyst during the course of the analysis and receive a second review prior discarding the sample.
+Phytoplankton analyses are conducted under contract and maintained by SUNY Plattsburgh team and the NY DEC project manager.
+Data are evaluated for accuracy and completeness by the analyst during the analysis and receive a second review prior discarding the sample.
 Data are backed up each day.
-Completed analytical data receive a final check for completeness and are added to main phytoplankton data table.
-Final data storage and calculations of cell density/L and biomass/L are accomplished using Microsoft AccessTM.
+Completed analytical data receive a final check for completeness and are added to main phytoplankton data table housed at the VT DEC.
 Summary data for each site are added to the project's main database and are accessible via the webpage.
 The complete phytoplankton database is available upon request.